Trypanosomatida: Life cycle

 Some trypanosomatids only occupy a single host, while many others are heteroxenous: they live in more than one host species over their life cycle.
 This heteroxenous life cycle typically includes the intestine of a bloodsucking insect and the blood and/or tissues of a vertebrate.
 Rarer hosts include other bloodsucking invertebrates, such as leeches, and other organisms such as plants.
 Different species go through a range of different morphologies at different stages of the life cycle, with most having at least two different morphologies.
 Typically the promastigote and epimastigote forms are found in insect hosts, trypomastigote forms in the mammalian bloodstream and amastigotes in intracellular environments.

 Among commonly studied examples, T. brucei, T. congolense, and T. vivax are extracellular, while T. cruzi and Leishmania spp. are intracellular.
 Trypanosomatids with intracellular stages express δ-amastin proteins on their surfaces. de Paiva et al., 2015 illuminates δ-amastins' roles in intracellular success.

+Sexual reproduction

+Trypanosomatids that cause globally known diseases such leishmaniasis (Leishmania species), African trypanosomiasis referred to as sleeping sickness (Trypanosoma brucei), and Chagas disease (Trypanosoma cruzi) were found to be capable of meiosis and genetic exchange.
+These findings indicate the capability for sexual reproduction in the Trypanosomatida.